jmcrego/MiNMT/README.md

 Thus obtaining `SP_en.model`, `SP_en.vocab`, `SP_fr.model` and `SP_fr.vocab`.

 * Skip the previous step if your data is already tokenized.
-You only need to build vocabularies:
+You won't use a tokenizer but still vocabularies are needed:

-A single vocabulary for both data sides:
+To build a single vocabulary for both data sides:
 ```
 cat train.{en,fr} | python3 tools/buildvoc.py > VOC_joint
 ```
-or one vocabulary for each size:
+or one vocabulary for each side:
 ```
 cat train.en | python3 tools/buildvoc.py > VOC_en
 cat train.fr | python3 tools/buildvoc.py > VOC_fr